 Canon’s flagship mirrorless camera has finally been released.
 With a stunning 45 megapixel sensor the Canon R5 is a great camera.
 So what better way to get the most out of your R5 than with the best memory card for the Canon EOS R5.

 Canon EOS R5 Memory Card Recommendations

-First we’ll quickly note the differences of each memory card type.
+First let’s quickly note the differences of each memory card type.

 - CFexpress Type-B Cards: Faster cards that will support RAW 8K video capture with write speeds up to 1,480 MB/s.
 Let’s be honest this is what you want if you want to take full advantage of the R5’s power.